kosprov/jargon2-backends/README.md

 JNA searches for libraries in locations that can be can be controlled with `-Djna.boot.library.path`, `-Djna.library.path` and `-Djna.nosys` system properties.
 Keep your security engineers alerted and have them scan or change-detect for improper use of these properties.
 Make sure they protect them as they would protect JAAS login module or security manager system properties and configuration files.
 Changing those system properties so that a malicius native library gets loaded, will leak all your user's passwords.

-If you are using SELinux, loading the native library from the classpath (as `jargon2-native-ri-binaries-generic` does) would not work.
+If you are using SELinux, loading the native library from the classpath (as `jargon2-native-ri-binaries-generic` does) may not work.
 You would have to install the library in an accessible location.
 You can also define `-Djna.nounpack=true` to make sure the library is never unpacked from the classpath.